State of the Art Price-Performance: Morph-Decode 1.67x Faster MoE Decode

 text

-Gate and up share a single activation load.
-SiLU folds into the epilogue.
-One kernel replaces three CUTLASS launches.
+Gate and up read the activation once between them, and SiLU folds right into the epilogue.
+So this one kernel does the work of three CUTLASS launches.

 Down kernel